GhostOfSarina/sing-box-daily-telegram/README.md

 # Fill setting file with your values

 Setting file is located in /root/settings.json and you can easily modify settings.
-After changing settings, it necessary to run again `./sing-box-telegram` after changing.  <b />
+After changing settings, it necessary to run again `./sing-box-telegram` after changing.  <br />

 Edit this setting file base on your needs.<br />